-Choose to talk about mental health this Time to Talk Day
+Let's get everyone talking about mental health this Time to Talk Day

-Thank you for being part of Time to Talk Day 2020.
-This year's event takes place on Thursday 6 February and we need your help to get as many people talking about mental health as possible.
+Thank you for being part of Time to Talk Day 2021.
+This year's event takes place on Thursday 4 February and it's going to be a little bit different.